zehaowork/spotifyAPP/README.md

 this application do not have a stop button for audio, and audio overlap if previous audio had not finish playing.

 ## Things to improve
-Add some data analysing features for this application
+* Add some data analysing features for this application
+* Allow other type of search

 ## Built With